 Steelhead Falls near Terrebonne is a hike and swim excursion that is one of the best in the Bend Oregon area.
 The Deschutes Canyon around Steelhead Falls is a great area to hike in general.
-But if you are looking for a destination to get in the water on a warm day, this is the place.

-This trailhead is just west of Terrebonne about 40 minutes north of Bend.
+This trailhead is just west of Terrebonne, about 40 minutes north of Bend.
 The hike to the falls is only about 0.5 miles, but you will immediately notice the beauty of the canyon.

-Arriving the falls you will come upon a perfect viewpoint of the Deschutes River falling 20 feet over multiple rock cliffs.
 The surrounding canyon looks like an oasis with juniper trees and wildflowers.
-Its a perfect place for families, a picnic, and most of all – swimming.
+It’s a perfect place for families, a picnic, and most of all – swimming.

 A large pool of water lies at the bottom of the falls, which is very swimmable.
 It is possible swim right up to the falls, and there are lots of surrounding rock formations for super fun cliff diving!

-Steelhead Falls Basics
+Steelhead Falls Oregon Basics

-Steelhead Falls begins from a trailhead about 15 minutes west of Terrebonne, and about 40 minutes total from downtown Bend.
+Steelhead Falls begins from a trailhead about 15 minutes west of Terrebonne and about 40 minutes total from downtown Bend.
 The hike from the trailhead to the falls is quite short and mostly easy, with a few uphill stretches, but very good for families and dogs.

 • Total Distance: 0.5 Miles